microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 * **-g**, **-generationmode**: Specifies the generation mode.
 The values can be: `Full`, `Metadata`, or `Files`. `Full` (default) generation mode produces the output code files by cleaning the input metadata, parsing the documentation, and adding annotations before generating the output files. `Metadata` generation mode produces an output metadata file by cleaning metadata, documentation parsing, and adding documentation annotations. `Files` generation mode produces code files from an input metadata and bypasses the cleaning, documentation parsing, and adding documentation annotations.
 * **-f**, **-outputMetadataFileName**: The base output metadata filename.
 Only applicable for `-generationmode Metadata`.
 The default value is `cleanMetadataWithDescriptions` which is used with the value of the `-endpointVersion` to generate a metadata file named `cleanMetadataWithDescriptionsv1.0.xml`.
 * **-e**, **-endpointVersion**: The endpoint version used when naming a metadata file.
 Expected values are `v1.0` and `beta`.
 Only applicable for `-generationmode Metadata`.
+* **-p**, **-properties**: Specify properties to support generation logic in the T4 templates.
+Properties must take the form of *key-string:value-string*.
+Multiple properties can be specified by setting a space in between property.
+The only property currently supported is the *php.namespace* property to specify the generated model file namespace.
+This property is optional.

 ### Example typewriter usage

 #### Generate TypeScript typings from a CSDL (metadata) file without cleaning or annotating the CSDL.

 The output will go in to the `outputTypeScript` directory.

 `.\typewriter.exe -v Info -m D:\cleanMetadataWithDescriptions_v10.xml -o outputTypeScript -l TypeScript -g Files`

 #### Clean and annotate a metadata file with documentation annotations sourced from the documentation repo

 The output metadata file will go in to the `output2` directory.
 The output metadata file will be named `cleanMetadataWithDescriptionsv1.0.xml` based on the default values.